-As the entire sample of French macroeconomic indicators is released before 9 a.m. and American indicators between 2:30 p.m. and 4 p.m., and in attempt to separate the effect of the two categories of information, we calculate the return on the event window for French macroeconomic announcements as the log difference between the CAC 40 price at 10 a.m. and the closing price of the preceding day.
-For American macroeconomic announcements, returns are calculated as the log difference between the price at 4 p.m. and 2 p.m.
-Results of the regression are summarized in the table 1.
+As the entire sample of French macroeconomic indicators is released before 9h and American indicators between 2h30 p.m. and 4h p.m., and in attempt to separate the effect of the two categories of information, I calculate the return on the event window for French macroeconomic announcements as the log difference between the CAC 40 price at 10h A.M and the closing price of the preceding day.
+For American macroeconomic announcements, I calculate the return as the log difference between the price at 4h p.m. and 2h p.m.
+Results of the regression are summarized in the table 1 (t-stat in parentheses)